juergenweb/JkPublishPages/README.md

 Every template that is selected in the module configuration has the following fields to set the publishing options.
 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/default-page-fields.png)

 If a publish end date was set, an additional field will appear.
-In this you can select what should happen after the publish end date has been reached.
+In this case, you can select what should happen after the publish end date has been reached.
 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/action.png)